Gold Rate Trend in India — June 13, 2026

-As of April 29, 2026, Gold is trading at Fifteen Thousand One Hundred and Eighty Two Rupees per gram across India.
-The 10-gram rate stands at One Lakh Fifty One Thousand Eight Hundred and Nineteen Rupees, and 100 grams costs Fifteen Lakh Eighteen Thousand One Hundred and Ninety Two Rupees.
+As of June 13, 2026, Gold is trading at Fifteen Thousand Thirty Two Rupees per gram across India.
+The 10-gram rate stands at One Lakh Fifty Thousand Three Hundred and Twenty One Rupees, and 100 grams costs Fifteen Lakh Three Thousand Two Hundred and Fourteen Rupees.

 Gold Rate Trend — 10-Day Movement